 By Ginevra Liptan, MD

-As the release date for my new book comes closer, both my excitement and stress levels have ramped up.
+As the release date for The FibroManual comes closer, both my excitement and stress levels have ramped up.
 And when stress levels go up, sometimes self-care goes out the window and then it is fibromyalgia flare time.
 Recently I have been reminded how useful magnesium can be during flares as a tool to activate my relaxation response.